 - Q: Will physiotherapy, hand therapy or other rehabilitation be covered by Workcover or TAC?

-A: Third party insurers are usually generous in funding post op rehabilitation.
+A: Third party insurers are usually helpful in funding post op rehabilitation.
 Remember, it is in their interest as well to get you recovered and back to work!
 In some cases if you exhaust the usual “routine” funding special applications may be required for ongoing funding.
 Mr Freedman will be able to assist with completing this paperwork.

 - Q: Will the cost of X-rays, scans or other tests be covered by Workcover or TAC?